 In July 2015, th e SWC held it’s final Technology Transfer Meeting.
 The meeting was held in conjunction with the Independent Oil and Gas Association of New York’s Summer Meeting in Clymer, NY.
 Final results of the 2012 projects were presented along with results of a study conducted by ADI Analytics which loked at the impact the SWC had on the industry. and updates on the status of technologies funded in previous years of the program.

 Current Status (December 2015) The SWC project is complete.
-Details concerning project funded by the SWC can be found on the SWC website at www.energy.psu.edu/swc.
+Details concerning project funded by the SWC can be found in the reports below

 Project Start: June 24, 2010 Project End: July 31, 2015